 - Military retirement pensions based on disability

-Obesity is a disorder that is of growing concern in today’s world but is obesity a disability, it is not fixed.
-It is one of the major causes of various health conditions and has the potential the condition worse when it has to add to the problem in the already presence of diseases such as hypertension, arthritis, diabetes, cardiovascular diseases, and physiological disorders.
-There are many reasons that contribute to making a person obese such as genes, diet, sleep cycle, alcohol consumption, etc.
+Obesity is a disorder that is of growing concern in today’s world, but obesity is a disability; it is not fixed.
+It is one of the major causes of various health conditions and has the potential to make the condition worse when it has to add to the problem in the already presence of diseases such as hypertension, arthritis, diabetes, cardiovascular diseases, and physiological disorders.
+Many reasons contribute to making a person obese, such as genes, diet, sleep cycle, alcohol consumption, etc.

-Individuals from their side should always try to maintain a healthy weight by making small changes in their daily routine such as eating a balanced diet, daily exercise, maintaining an appropriate sleep cycle, and above all a little weight loss.
+Individuals should always try to maintain a healthy weight by making small changes in their daily routine, such as eating a balanced diet, daily exercise, maintaining an appropriate sleep cycle, and above all, a little weight loss.
 Altogether we can say that we should try maintaining a healthy lifestyle.

 However, it is hard to decide whether it is a disability in the absence of an underlying health condition or not.
 But as asserted by the majority of state and federal courts, it is certainly an impairment in the presence of such underlying health conditions.